Feudal and Dark Ages in BHGS Challenge 2015

 There is much more terrain on this table, and the Viking army has scattered ambush markers liberally into the woods and forests on either flank of the central battlefield.
 The Germans haven't bothered with such obvious feints, and instead line up with their own Vikings on the right, half their Knights in the line, then the block of infantry and finally the Knight and Crossbow command on the left.
 They are facing a line of high quality Viking infantry, with a handful of Beserkers making a reappearance in the middle after years of being banished by FoG for being too apocryphal, too small in number and probably far too interesting to represent in the FoGAM army list.

 The Vikings are not for messing around and as if the table had been lifted and tipped up they charge forward in a big long coherent line of dark age axemanship and marching.
 Their lone LF base barely has time or pips to stay ahead of the rest of the army as they threaten to sweep him up in the headlong rush towards the German forces.
-The battlefield was by now as smelly as Olaf the Goat-Impregnator's flea-ridden grandmother!
+Morale was now at the bottom of Steffan the chicken-castrator's mackrel-lubricated eight-legged steed!

 The Viking line is high in quality but short on width and as it advances the Germans start to think how they will overlap it on both ends.
 The German Knights are ready to test their lances against the Scandinavians axes but the allied Viking spearmen are somewhat more reticent as they know what Elite 2HCW infantry can do to average spearmen.

 The ambush markers are real!
 More Viking warrior boil out of the woods on the right of the German army and now a veritable horde of sword and axe-wielding Danes are racing towards the turncoat Swedish allied contingent.
-They attacked as if possessed with the spirit of Olaf the Goat-Impregnator's stinking undercrackers!
-The Vikings in German pay will have to be on their mettle today to avoid being swept away by the tide of herring-breath'd raiders coming their way at great speed.
+The story of the battle was developing as if it were being told in a tapestry woven from the threads of Odin's Danish stinkfart The Vikings in German pay will have to be on their mettle today to avoid being swept away by the tide of herring-breath'd raiders coming their way at great speed.

 The Beserkers are strangely reticent, perhaps they are going about their arcane pre-battle rituals, singing and dancing and making incantations to the Norse Gods before charging forward?
 Perhaps they are meditating and entering a transcendental state of zen-like battle fury?
 Maybe they are getting tanked up on Carlsberg Elephant beer ?
 Or maybe they don't have the pips to advance at the same time as the rest of the army?
 Who knowsÖ

 More Vikings emerge from the undergrowth on the left as well.
-The battle was fierce, and many clutched their lucky charms made of fragments of Vali's stinking nasal hair!
+Grown men were trembling as if at the mere thought of Olaf the Goat-Impregnator's flame-singed nasal hair!
 The German infantry don't find this at all agreeable, and the German crossbowmen like it even less.
 They are rubbish at the best of times, and facing impetuous enemy swordsmen is not the best of times by some distance

 The Beserkers rush forwards and both sides start to dress their lines for a decisive dice-intensive clash of ideologies and sharp implements.

 Two Dragons figures gaze across badly-gnawed shield rims at one another from very close range as the two lines lurch forward and smash into one another, spears stabbing and axes swinging.
-Viking Gods looked down on the battlefield from the very summit of Thor's thundering bacon slicer!
+The story of the battle was developing as if it were being told in a tapestry woven from the threads of Sigismund the Hylophobic's three-forked tongue

 The wolfskin-clad Beserkers are amongst the first in as their earlier reticence has now evaporated - they take on the big beats of the German army, the Pike blocks.